 What is CBD Oil?

-Legal in all 50 states, CBD quickly rose in fame due to its impressive list of health benefits for humans and animals alike.
+Legal in all 50 states, CBD quickly rose in fame due to its impressive list of potential health benefits for animals and humans alike.

 Hemp Plant vs. Marijuana Plant